exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy/Legacy_answer1.rst

 ------------------------------

 | Next, we will create a parameter sheets for the users.
 | The Ansible Playbook used is written below.
-Make sure to create the parameter sheet so it can use the parameter below.
+Make sure to create the parameter sheet so it can use the parameters below.

 .. code-block:: bash
    :caption: user.yml

    ---
    - name: create user
-     user:
+     User:
        name: "{{ item.0 }}"
        uid: "{{ item.1 }}"
        group: "{{ item.2 }}"